 Features

-• Warm-up and cool-down time displayed using active areas
+• Warm-up and cool-down time displayed using active areas.

-• Custom moving handle allows drag and drop of the core event but not the additional time segments
+• Custom moving handle allows drag and drop of the core event but not the additional time segments.

-• Custom resizing handles for resizing the core event
+• Custom resizing handles for resizing the core event.

 License

 Licensed for testing and evaluation purposes.
-Please see the license agreement included in the sample project.
+Please see the license information included in the sample project.
 You can use the source code of the tutorial if you are a licensed user of DayPilot Pro for JavaScript.

 Event Data